Hydrological Cycyle , Thecivilstudies.com

 Once the clouds form, they can release precipitation and cool the surrounding environment.

 The water cycle also impacts weather patterns—warming, moist air can lead to precipitation and droughts in certain areas.
-Human activities can alter the water cycle for example, deforestation reduces the amount of water absorbed by plants, leading to less transpiration and less water vapour entering the atmosphere.
+Human activities can alter the water cycle.
+For example, deforestation reduces the amount of water absorbed by plants, leading to less transpiration and less water vapour entering the atmosphere.
 Consequently, this can affect the level of precipitation and disrupt weather patterns.
-It is very important to understands the These process and their effects to maintain the balance for Earth’s Climate It is critical to understand these processes and their effects to maintain the balance of the Earth’s climate.
-If you want to know more, so go through the climate change article which is already published by clicking on this
+It is very important to understand these processes and their effects to maintain the balance for Earth’s Climate It is critical to understand these processes and their effects to maintain the balance of the Earth’s climate.
+If you want to know more, go through the climate change article, which is already published, by clicking on this

 Frequently Asked Questions